penumbra-zone/penumbra/docs/guide/src/extension.md

 You can view the latest version of the extension at the [Chrome Web Store].
 To force a check for updates:

+On Linux:

 1. Click the three-dot icon in the top right corner of the browser.
 2. From the drop-down menu, choose **More tools -> Extensions**.
 3. Find the **Penumbra wallet** extension, then enable the toggle switch for **Developer mode**.
 4. Click the **Update** button that appears beside the extension.

+On MacOS:

+1. Click the three-dot icon in the top right corner of the browser.
+2. From the drop-down menu, choose **Extensions -> Manage Extensions**.
+3. Select **Update** on the top panel.

 After updating the extension manually, it may be helpful to clear the local cache, as described above.